ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The `conditional-endorsement-series-triple-record` has the following parameters:

-* `condition`: Search criteria applied to the ACS that determines if the `series` applies.
+* `condition`: Search criteria that locates Evidence, corroborated Evidence, or Endorsements.
 * `series`: A set of selection-addition tuples.

 The `conditional-series-record` has the following parameters:

-* `selection`: Search criteria applied to the ACS entries resulting from the matched `conditions`.
+* `selection`: Search criteria that locates Evidence, corroborated Evidence, or Endorsements from the `condition` result.
-* `addition`: Claims to be added to the ACS is the `selection` is satisfied.
+* `addition`: Additional Endorsements if the `selection` criteria are satisfied.

-To process a `conditional-endorsement-series-record` the `conditions` are compared with entries from the ACS.
+To process a `conditional-endorsement-series-record` the `conditions` are compared with existing Evidence, corroborated Evidence, and Endorsements.
-If the condition is satisfied, the `series` records are processed.
+If the search criteria are satisfied, the `series` tuples are processed.

-The `series` array contains a set of `conditional-series-record` entries.
+The `series` array contains a list of `conditional-series-record` entries.

-For each `series` entry, if the `selection` matches an entry found in the `condition` result, the `series` `addition` is combined with the `environment-map` from the `condition` result to form a new ACS entry.
+For each `series` entry, if the `selection` criteria matches an entry found in the `condition` result, the `series` `addition` is combined with the `environment-map` from the `condition` result to form a new Endorsement entry.
-The new ACS entry is added to the ACS with the Endorser's authority.
+The new entry is added to the existing set of Endorsements.

-The first `series` entry that successfully matches a `selection` terminates `series` processing.
+The first `series` entry that successfully matches the `selection` criteria terminates `series` processing.

 #### Device Identity Triple {#sec-comid-triple-identity}